Scarlett-Pimpernell/Obsidian-Anchor-Database/README.md

 # Obsidian
 Intelligent Enterprise Architecture - Human Interaction Interface, Search Engine, and Artificial Intelligence Agent.

-I will not be releasing any more code until the state of the world has improved.
+I will not be releasing any more code until the moral and ethical state of the world has improved.

 Current Development Focus Is On the Core Search Engine Algorithm.
 I haven't thoroughly tested the queries yet, so be aware that there may be minor bugs.